Back to basics camping is simple if you are prepared. Read this for what to expect, the benefits, and what you need to

 We still use just a very basic gas camping stove, mainly to boil water with our whistling kettle.
 Everything else we cook over the campfire or BBQ (or in a Dutch Oven).

 What about the toilets?

-You may just have a single toilet that you have to trek up to the farmhouse to, a porta-loo (personally, I find these the worst), or a composting toilet.
+You may just have a single toilet and you may have to trek up to a farmhouse, a porta-loo (personally, I find these the worst), or a composting toilet.

 Many back-to-basics campsites have composting toilets for a couple of reasons:

 - They don't need fresh and water plumbing.
 Composting toilets can be placed in remote spots that would be too expensive for flushing toilets.